 If you’re traveling to Mexico from Europe, Asia, Australia, etc., be sure to pack a travel adapter so you can charge your electronics.

-65) How to Use Mobile Phone in Mexico
+65) How to Use Mobile Phones with Data in Mexico

 Having data on your mobile phone in Mexico can prove extremely helpful.
 It will allow you to get directions, translate important info, find a good restaurant, discover things to do, connect with other people, or post on social media to show your friends how awesome Mexico is.